 She lists a roster of big local names like Shari Lynn, Rob Sheps, the late Jimmy Borges, Duane Padilla, Sonny Silva, Tommy James, Bruce Hamada, Alika Lyman, David Yamasaki, Tennyson Stephens, and Rocky Holmes.
 Guests from Japan, New York, Russia, and all over the world, have also participated.
 “The music is world-class, in an outside setting that is fresh and scenic.
 The musicians love playing there,” she notes.

 Bring food and a mat, and picnic on the grass while enjoying the sweet sounds of live music – and all that jazz.

-Jazz fans, don’t despair.
-The concert series will continue at the Royal Hawaiian Center, says Maier.
+The concert series has a second site at the Royal Hawaiian Center, says Maier.
 This is on the second Saturday of every month.